- Written by Dr.Mehmet Demircioglu

 Why Did Two Hair Transplant Clinics Give Me Different Graft Numbers?

-But when I plan surgery, I do not start by asking how many grafts I can take.
-I start by asking what can be done safely, naturally, and responsibly for this specific patient.
+But a surgical plan should not start by asking how many grafts can be taken.
+It should start by asking what can be done safely, naturally, and responsibly for this specific patient.

 Why do hair transplant graft numbers vary so much between clinics?